 Additionally, we prove this exponential inequality as a maximal inequality.
 Even though there is literature generalizing exponential inequalities to maximal exponential inequalities, see \cite{kevei_more_2013}, we obtain better results using a direct approach, i.e.\ we transform the sum $\mathsf{S}_n\varphi$ into a martingale and apply a generalization of Doob's inequality, see Lemma \ref{doob ineq}.

-For proving Lemma \ref{bernoulli} we use the same inequality given in Lemma \ref{lemma: Tnfn chi deviation allg}.
-The obtained results only differ from the results for i.i.d.\ random variables in that respect that we can give the constant $V$ in Lemma \ref{bernoulli} explicitly.
-Inhere, the constant depends on some inherit properties of the dynamical system.
+With respect to Lemma \ref{bernoulli} we remark that the considered random variables are all bounded by $1$ and it might therefore be possible to directly use exponential inequalities stated for mixing random variables.
+However, for brevity we used Lemma \ref{lemma: Tnfn chi deviation allg} again.
+The obtained results only differ from the results for i.i.d.\ random variables in the respect that in the i.i.d.\ case the constant $V$ in Lemma \ref{bernoulli} can be given explicitly, whereas in our case the constant depends on some inherent properties of the dynamical system.

-However, since in this case the considered random variables are all bounded by $1$, it might be possible to directly use exponential inequalities stated for mixing random variables.